nileio/node-red-contrib-graphql-server/README.md

 - includes a [GraphQL Schema Visual editor](https://github.com/graphql-editor/graphql-editor), and [GraphQL Voyager](https://github.com/APIs-guru/graphql-voyager) builds !
 (I may remove those builds from future nodes but those are great for learning GraphQL if you are new)

-- includes a GraphQL Playground (previously I used Graphi) - the Playground enables you to test your query, mutation operations and interact with the server.
+- includes a [GraphQL Playground](https://github.com/graphql/graphql-playground) (previously I used GraphiQL) - the Playground enables you to test your query, mutation operations and interact with the server.
 The Playground also supports subscriptions!

 - Experimental feature to automatically resolve Pagination in your schema.
 This is supporting the unofficial [GraphQL Cursor Pagination Specs](https://relay.dev/graphql/connections.htm)